AmericasDrones - Latest News, Features & Expert Opinion

-Anduril and General Atomics have completed the Critical Design Review (CDR) for their drone wingmen concepts, bringing them a step closer to fielding.
+Anduril and General Atomics have completed the critical design review for their drone wingman concepts, bringing them a step closer to fielding.

 This was confirmed by Timothy Helfrich, a senior official with Air Force Materiel Command, who also stated that the service is on track with its Collaborative Combat Aircraft (CCA) program.